naxxfish/powerfish/README.md

 The parameters are "filename" and "data" - which are what you might expect them to be !

-Useful for applications which write files
+Useful for applications which write files as a form of sending an update!